-You can verify the changes before saving them using the "File: Compare Active File with Saved" command, which also allow selectively undoing formatting changes.
+You can verify the changes before saving them using the "File: Compare Active File with Saved" command, which also allows selectively undoing formatting changes.
 Linter

 Quick fixes are provided for some errors and warnings.
 When applying quick fixes, notably those that delete and insert code, the positions of the warnings and errors later in the file may not be updated, thus preventing further quick fixes to be applied or applied correctly.
 In this case, save your changes and re-run the linter by using the "Make - Reload" command (note that this command can be called automatically when saving a file using the CommandsMost commands, notably those that run the developer tools, require the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.
+In the command palette and context menus, all commands have a "Logtalk:" prefix.
 Project commandsProject (workspace) commands can be triggered from the command palette by typing 'Logtalk' in the input box to pop up the list of all commands of this extension.
 In this case, the commands resort to the first workspace root folder in the case of multi-root workspaces.
 Alternatively, these commands can be triggered from the explorer/context menu via right-click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in a Logtalk source file in the Explorer.

 Extension logging commandsThese commands are only available from the command palette.
 They are meant for helping with debugging and troubleshooting the extension.